 Furthermore, during the Group's long-term contracts, customers will from time to time shut down their sites to undertake significant maintenance projects and activities.
 The intensity of the services provided by the relevant Group company is often significantly increased during such shut-downs, and accordingly the costs to the Group are significantly higher during these periods.
-In the event that a contract does not accurately price the costs of such shut-downs and include restrictions on the number of shut-downs covered during a contract's life, the duration of such shut-downs and the scope of work to be covered during such shut-downs, the Group may experience considerable overruns in costs thereby affecting the profitability of a contract.
+In the event that a contract does not accurately price the costs of such shut-downs and include restrictions on the number of shut-downs covered during such shut-downs, the Group may experience considerable overruns in costs thereby affecting the profitability of a contract.